6ftdotexe/Page_INF651_assignment1/README.md

-This is a Responsive Portfolio with links to my socials as well as my current work and repositories
+This is my Assignment 3 for INF651

 You can view the deployed version of the application here: https://6ftdotexe.github.io/Page_INF651_assignment1/